skylightio/skylight-docs/app/views/chapters/_70-app-and-account-management.md

 Once you have estimated your request usage and determined how many Skylight credits you'll likely need to pre-purchase, please contact us via the in-app messenger with the total amoufnt of Skylight credit you'd like to purchase.
 We will send you a custom invoice for the amount of Skylight credits you'd like to buy.
 Once we have received a payment from you, we'll add those credits into our system for the pre-paid amount.

+<%= render layout: 'note', locals: { type: 'note' } do %>
-<%= render partial: "note", locals: {type: "note", note: "Pre-purchased Skylight credits are non-refundable and non-transferrable."} %>
+  Pre-purchased Skylight credits are non-refundable and non-transferrable.
+<% end %>

 Each month, you will receive an invoice on your billing page that will indicate how many requests you used that month, as well as how many credits you have remaining.
 If you run out of credits, you will be billed monthly based on your usage from the prior month.
 You'll need to check these invoices every month to ensure that you have not run out of credits faster than expected, based on your request usage.